Get Maintouch

 Remove Generic AI Phrases From Your Content

 Start by searching your drafts for telltale AI transitions.
-"However," "moreover," and "furthermore" at the start of sentences.
+"However," "in addition," and "on top of that" at the start of sentences.
 "It's important to note that" before obvious statements.
-"In conclusion" when you're just summarizing what you already said.
+"In conclusion" when you're summarizing what you already said.

 Cut them.
 Delete the whole sentence and see if the paragraph still works.
 It does.